 The exploitation of a field is generally spread over several decades (10 to 15 years) with the implementation of different techniques as the field ages.
 Oil production and associated water management is adapted to the different stages of the field's life.
 There are two types of wells for this purpose : oil-producing wells and water-injecting wells.

-At the beginning of the life of the well, the pressure at the oil reservoir is important, as the oil can reach the surface naturally (this is called an eruptive well).
-The flow then weakens rapidly, and the well no longer produces spontaneously (a non-eruptive well).
-Pumps are then put in place to raise the oil and continue the well’s operation.
+At the beginning, the wells produce a fluid composed essentially of oil (petroleum) at a sustained rate (called peak production).
+The pressure in the oil reservoir is high: the oil can flow naturally to surface (this is called a natural flowing well).
+The flow rate rapidly decreases and the well no longer produces spontaneously (non-eruptive well).
+Pumps are then run in hole to bring the oil to the surface and continue its exploitation.

-As the oil is produced, the pressure drops inside the reservoir.
-In order to stabilize this pressure and replace the volumes of oil extracted, water (which is produced with the oil) is injected from the reservoir into the deposit, through water injection wells.
-The injection points are carefully selected to maintain the pressure in the rocks containing the hydrocarbon and to sweep them to the producing wells.
+As the field is operating, the pressure inside the reservoir drops and the field produces more and more reservoir water.
+In order to stabilize this pressure and replace the volumes of fluid extracted, this water must be returned to the original reservoir via dedicated injector wells.
+The injection points are wisely choose to sweep the oil to the producing wells.

 (Unless otherwise noted, references on this website to "Vermilion", or "the Company", or "we", or "our" collectively refer herein to any or all of the people and operations associated with Vermilion Energy Inc. and/or its subsidiaries including its French subsidiary Vermilion Energy France REP SAS whose operations and activities are the focus of this website)